-Joyner Library is open 116 hours each week.
+Joyner Library is open extensive hours each week, with 24-hour access during exam periods.
 Hours are posted on the main entrance of the building.
 Special hours are posted for holidays and semester breaks.
 The library maintains a recording of current operating hours that may be obtained by telephoning 252-328-4285.
+Hours are also posted on the website at www.ecu.edu/cs-lib/hours.cfm.